mastercomfig/mastercomfig/docs/next_steps/troubleshoot.md

 Make sure you don't have any infinite loops caused by an `exec autoexec` in your custom configs (like in your `autoexec.cfg`).
 Additionally, make sure your custom configs don't contain `quit`, and that your launch options don't contain `+quit`.

-## Preloading animation and/or model mods not working
+## Preloading animation and/or model mods not working or crashing

 If you are trying to use this sort of mod and preload it to bypass `sv_pure`, people have found async disk loading to be incompatible with preloading.